pitt-cdm/2019spring/plans/lesson-16.md

 To make it as relevant to the full class as possible, I want to focus mainly on the technical side: how the html is working to semantically define the content, and how the css is working to render it.

-Note, though, that our discussion of css can and should include how the visuals guide attention, and how the text of the pitch is transformed into this other medium of markup. #continuity
+Note, though, that our discussion of css can and should include how the visuals guide attention, and how the text of the pitch is transformed by revising into this medium of markup. <a>#continuity</a>

 Let's begin!